NY Lottery History

 Cash4Life was introduced as a replacement for the outgoing Sweet Million lottery.
 New York and New Jersey were the only two states to offer the game until Pennsylvania joined in April 2015.

-Harold Diamond from Wurtsboro in Sullivan County won a $326 million Mega Millions jackpot, which remains the biggest-ever jackpot won in the state of New York.
+Harold Diamond from Wurtsboro in Sullivan County won a $326 million Mega Millions jackpot, which was the biggest-ever jackpot won in the state of New York at the time.
 The 80-year-old retired elementary school principal opted to take a cash lump sum of $197.4 million before taxes.